petrknap/trunk/projects/petrknap.github.io/index.md

           In high school I worked as a foreman for [Capsa.cz](http://www.capsa.cz/)
       -
-        hidden: false
         content: |+
-          ## Ready to work
+          ## Ready to be helpful

-          If you are looking for a new colleague, do not hesitate to contact me.
+          If you are looking for a keeping momentum, do not hesitate to contact me.

           You can contact me by email at [job@petrknap.cz](mailto:job@petrknap.cz) or via [LinkedIn](https://www.linkedin.com/in/pknap).
   -